chaseleif/dksaveeditor/README.md

 the save option will overwrite the selected name that was opened.

 ## Features
-This program will open a saved game and allows you to view and edit values:
+This program will open a saved game and allows you to:
-- Edit party and player stats
+- View and edit party and player stats
-- Edit player items' quality and quantity
+- View and edit player items' quality and quantity
 - Add items
 - View, add, and read descriptions of saints
 - View, add, and read descriptions of formulas